jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

 Same approach for spark SQL with the prompts being in the `core/utils/prompts/spark_fsql` folder.

+## A test bed

+The current project includes in the tests/data folder some examples of Spark and ksql scripts, but the following git project, [](), is a show case of Spark and Flink projects.

 ## Prerequisites and Setup

 ### Environment Setup